miladesmailpour/quiz-code/README.md

 ## How to Contribute

-This is an open-source project which has Licensed by MIT which allows you to contribute and use open source codes used in this repo (All Branches).
+This is an open-source project which has Licensed by MIT which allows you to contribute and use open-source codes used in this repo (All Branches).
 More info: https://g.co/kgs/QWcHhF

 - Branches are named modules [n] and each one of them is a unique challenge.
 - Master Branch contains the last solved challenge.
-(The read me your are reading trough, it is a defult guid when NO challage availabel to help you do a pre-setup.)
+(The read me you are reading through, is a default guide when NO challenge availabel to help you do a pre-setup.)

 # how to use the module and deploy

-- Clone the repo and make it own
+- Clone the repo and make it your own

   # Https URL :